P101010/Classical-Machine-learning-Algorithms/README.md

 - `predict()`: Predicts the class labels based on the trained model.
 - `evaluate()`: Computes accuracy and prints evaluation metrics.

+### Naive Bayes

+The `NaiveBayes` class implements the Naive Bayes classification model:
+- **Laplace Smoothing**: Optional parameter to apply Laplace smoothing to avoid zero probabilities.
+- **Conditional Probabilities**: Calculates the conditional probabilities for each feature given the class label.

+Key methods:
+- `fit()`: Trains the Naive Bayes model by calculating the required conditional probabilities.
+- `predict()`: Predicts the class label for a given dataset by computing the posterior probabilities.

 ## Evaluation Metrics

 For each model, evaluation metrics such as **Root Mean Squared Error (RMSE)**, **Sum of Squared Errors (SSE)**, **Accuracy**, **Precision**, and **Recall** are provided.
 These metrics help assess model performance during training and testing.